-Today, we're going to talk about the affinity diagram, which is a mapping method that helps your designers understand customers and provide a better user experience.
+An affinity diagram is a mapping method that helps your designers understand customers and provide a better user experience.

-Below, let's review what an affinity diagram is and how its mapping can assist your UX design team.
+Below, we’ll cover what an affinity diagram is and how its mapping can assist your UX design team.

-An affinity diagram is a visual representation of your research which showcases things like user pain points, motivations, trends, competitive analysis, and new ideas.
-This diagram keeps track of all your team information and gives you an overarching view of your research.
+An affinity diagram, sometimes called the KJ Method, is a visual representation of your research or brainstorm session that organizes multiple ideas by their natural relationships.
+This could include things like user pain points, motivations, trends, competitive analysis, and new ideas.

 Your diagram can include information like data, facts, customer interviews, user insights, and design issues.
 Additionally, an affinity diagram helps you organize and group information into categories so you can quickly make sense of the data.